 Twitter has a web page which describes how to receive SMS notifications.
 See also the list of supported mobile carriers.
 You are responsible for any charges that the SMS notification service may incur.

-Smartphone apps are available for Android, iOS (iPhone, iPad), and Windows (PC, tablet, and phone).
+Smartphone apps are available for Android and iOS (iPhone, iPad).
 They use the same data as the other alert methods but may behave slightly differently, for instance not limiting the number of alerts in a given interval.
 The apps are written by third-party developers.

 - Android app by John Paul Jones.